ArceusOmkar7/GameVaultWeb/README.md

 - No external libraries are used for JSON parsing
 - The application uses a custom `JSONUtil` class with Java's built-in features for parsing
 - Game data is stored in a MySQL database

+## Database Status Feature

+### Overview

+The Database Status feature allows administrators to verify the integrity of the database structure, ensuring that all required tables and connections are properly set up.
+This is useful for:

+- Diagnosing database connectivity issues
+- Verifying that all necessary tables exist
+- Checking database schema and structure
+- Ensuring the application can properly interact with the database

+### How It Works

+1. The application uses the `DatabaseCheckServlet` to establish a connection to the database
+2. It verifies that all required tables exist (Games, Users, Orders, etc.)
+3. The servlet generates a detailed report showing the status of each table
+4. Administrators can view this report through the admin dashboard

+### Using the Database Status Feature

+1. Log in with an admin account
+2. Navigate to `/admin/dashboard`
+3. Click on "Check Database Status" in the sidebar
+4. Review the detailed report showing table statuses and database connections

+## Dummy Data Generation

+### Overview

+The Dummy Data Generator allows administrators to populate the database with sample data for testing and demonstration purposes.
+This feature:

+- Creates sample user accounts with different roles
+- Adds games from the `games.json` file to the database
+- Generates sample orders and transactions
+- Creates dummy reviews for games

+### How It Works

+1. The system uses a configuration file (`dummy_data_config.txt`) to track data generation status
+2. When triggered, the `DummyDataServlet` reads game data from `games.json`
+3. It creates sample users, orders, and reviews based on parameters in the config file
+4. The system marks the data as loaded to prevent duplicate generation

+### Configuration Parameters

+The `dummy_data_config.txt` file contains the following settings:
+- `dummy_data.loaded`: Boolean flag indicating if data has been loaded
+- `games.count`: Number of games to generate
+- `orders.count`: Number of sample orders to create
+- `users.count`: Number of user accounts to generate
+- `last_load_date`: Timestamp of the last data load

+### Using the Dummy Data Generator

+1. Log in with an admin account
+2. Navigate to `/admin/dashboard`
+3. Click on "Generate Dummy Data" in the sidebar
+4. Review the status and click "Generate Data" to populate the database

 ## Implemented Features